Paintballer

 6. Always use barrel plugs and covers

 Barrel plugs should always be used when a paintball marker is not in play.
-Additionally, barrel covers often are required at venues.
+Additionally, barrel covers (barrel socks) are required at most venues and are the safer option since they catch any accidentally discharged paint.

 7. Do not construct new barricades or obstacles